antarctica/bas-air-unit-network-dataset/README.md

 ### Status

-This project is an early alpha, working towards a Minimal Viable Product (MVP).
+This project is a mature alpha.
 This means:

 * all, or parts, of this project:
-  * may not be working
-  * may stop working at any time
+  * may, but should not, stop working (due to regressions or instability)
   * may not work correctly, or as expectedly (including destructively)
   * may change at any time (in terms of implementation or functionality)
 * documentation may be missing or incorrect
-* no support is provided for this project
+* support for this project is provided on a best efforts / 'as is' basis
-* no real and/or sensitive information should be used with this project
+* outputs from this project should not be relied upon for operation use without through scrutiny

 ### Limitations